obvonage/deved-platform/content/blog/en/build-a-visual-regression-test-for-ui-components-using-playwright.md

 For this, we can look at the utility function we saw in the test file example - `loadComponents`.

-`loadComponents` is a function that accepts an array with components names and uses playwright’s `addScriptTag` method to add the components’:
+`loadComponents` is a function that accepts an array with components names and uses playwright’s `addScriptTag` method to add the components:

 ```
 export async function loadComponents({